bruigtp/REDCapDM/README.md

 Title: REDCap Data Management

-Version: 0.9.5
+Version: 0.9.8

 Authors: João Carmezim, Judith Peñafiel, Pau Satorra, Esther García, Natàlia Pallarés, Naiara Santos, Cristian Tebé.

 Maintainer: João Carmezim, Pau Satorra

-Description: Access and manage 'REDCap' data.
-'REDCap' (Research Electronic Data CAPture; <https://projectredcap.org>) is a web application for building and managing online surveys and databases developed at Vanderbilt University.
-The API allows users to access data and project meta data (such as the data dictionary) from the web programmatically.
-This package allows us to read 'REDCap' data, exported or using an API connection, identify missing or extreme values, identify missing REDCap events in each observation, do a follow-up of the queries initially identified and it also facilitates the process of data management.
+Description: REDCap Data Management - REDCapDM is a comprehensive package that enables users to seamlessly handle data exported directly from REDCap or through API connections.
+This tool facilitates various functions, including data preprocessing, report generation for queries such as outliers or missing values, and tracking of identified queries.
+'REDCap' (Research Electronic Data CAPture; <https://projectredcap.org>) is a web application developed at Vanderbilt University, designed for creating and managing online surveys and databases.
+The API connection provides users with the capability to programmatically access both data and project metadata, including the data dictionary, from the web.

 Tested in REDCap version 12.4.17.